 Pre-commit gate

-proxxx ships with a six-stage gate that runs against the local source tree AND a real Proxmox cluster.
+proxxx ships with an eight-stage gate that runs against the local source tree AND a real Proxmox cluster.
 It is the single source of truth for "ready to commit".
 There are no skip flags.

 Installing the gate